Apply

 Description

-As an Embedded Software Engineer, your job will be the development and optimization of the first flight computer software, and you will also take part in the initial design phase for the next-generation flight computer, built in the STM32 platform.
+As an Embedded Software Engineer, your job will be the development and optimization of the flight computer firmware, built in the STM32 platform.
 You will write sensors’ drivers and high-quality structured software for the embedded processor in order to retrieve and transmit data, control actuators and accomplish specific mission tasks.
 This will involve extensive research, writing, testing and debugging.
-Projects will be developed in close cooperation with other division members.

 Required skills